Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

-Take your passion for art and apply it to the field of game development and immersive technology.
-In this program, you learn design and technical fundamentals while using industry tools and processes for a variety of collaborative projects.
+In this program, you learn design and technical fundamentals while using industry standard tools and processes for a variety of collaborative projects.
 You gain a comprehensive understanding of the video game pipeline process and create various visual and artistic assets while working with students from the Game Programming program on the development of a video game in a studio setting.

 Work experience

-• Work placement is a mandatory credit course, providing the opportunity to apply your knowledge and skills outside of the classroom.
+• Field experience is a mandatory credit course, providing you with the opportunity to apply your knowledge and skills outside of the classroom.

 • Opportunities are typically unpaid and last approximately 5 weeks.